SAMexpert logo

 Jennifer's conundrum

-Jennifer has recently been considering if it is a good idea to move more, if not the entire Microsoft licensing portfolio, to CSP.
-She has no issues with its predominantly subscription model (OPEX).
-And she likes its flexibility, as mentioned earlier.
+Jennifer has recently been considering whether it is a good idea to move more, if not the entire Microsoft licensing portfolio, to CSP.
+She has no issues with its predominantly subscription model (OPEX) and, as mentioned earlier, likes its flexibility.

-Moreover, she is under constant pressure from salespeople from various IT companies – her incumbent LSP and several outsourcers supporting her systems.
+Moreover, she is constantly under pressure from salespeople from various IT companies, including her incumbent LSP and several outsourcers supporting her systems.

 And here's why.